world-direct-cms/healthcheck/README.md

 }
 ```

----

 ## Probes

 Probes are the heart of the healthcheck system.
 Each probe checks a specific aspect of your TYPO3 installation and reports whether it's functioning correctly.

-### Available Probes
+### Core Probes

+These probes are always available and check fundamental TYPO3 system components.

 #### Database Connection

 **Class**: `DatabaseProbe`
-**Title**: "Database Connection"
+**Title**: Database Connection
 **Always Active**: Yes

 Checks if the TYPO3 application can connect to all configured databases.
-This probe attempts a simple query on each database connection to verify accessibility.

 **What it checks:**
-- All database connections defined in your TYPO3 configuration
+- All database connections defined in your configuration
 - Basic query execution capability
 - Connection availability